Gotchs/styleGAN/README.md

 - Make sure you have all prerequisites ready

+### Style Transfer

+Pretrained models and Jupyter Notebooks are provided for our fine-tuning process.
+You can play with them without downloading datasets.
+If you would like to reproduce the whole work, please read the sections below.

 ### Prepare datasets

 In our work, we use *church-outdoor* class of [LSUN](http://lsun.cs.princeton.edu/2017/) dataset for GAN training.
 Please refer to their [README](https://github.com/fyu/lsun/blob/master/README.md) file for downloading.
 Finally, you should have a folder named *church_outdoor_train_lmdb* under ./datasets/LSUN/.
 You can also implement your own datasets, but this may lead to some works on the source codes.